imodoiepale/BCL-Accounting-Portal/aainstructions.md

 Allow users to select an existing record or add a new entry.
 The form should be populated with fields as defined in the structure JSON.
-Filters:

-Include filters for acc, imm, sheria, and audit clients.
-5. Fetching Data:
-Fetch Dropdown Options:
-Use SQL queries to fetch relevant dropdown values based on the linked data in the structure JSON (e.g., names, banks, etc.).
-Visibility and Field Management:
-Handle field visibility based on the visibility JSON within the structure column.
-Display fields that are marked as visible in the structure, and hide those that are not.
 6. Tab Merging Strategy (Enhanced):
 - When multiple tabs have the same names, implement comprehensive merging:
   * Combine structure data including: